elirankon/playlist-converter/README.md

   * GREAT SUCCESS! :moneybag:

 ## Contributing Guidelines
- * Create a folder for the service you're implementing in the project root.
+ * Create a folder for the service you're implementing in the `services` folder.
  All lowercase, no special chars.
  * Edit `config.json` and add your service to the `services` array.
     ```json